 Table of Contents

-Your law firm website needs a regular inventory, examination and refresh from time to time, and this procedure is called a content audit.
+Your law firm website needs a regular inventory, examination and refresh from time to time, and this procedure is called an SEO content audit for your law firm’s website.
 Conducting a law firm website content audit involves evaluating each page on your website to decide what is working, what could be improved, and what needs to be totally reworked or deleted.
 The process of scrutinizing all of your website’s material takes time, but a content audit can produce a variety of benefits, including a healthier, higher performing website and greater marketing success.

-There are a number of key steps in completing a website content audit, and they include:
+There are a number of key steps in completing an SEO content audit for your law firm’s website, and they include:

 - Examining your goals

 - Taking a complete inventory of your website content